-What a delightful recipe I have to share with you today!
-This delicious gluten free date and walnut traybake topped with lightly whipped coffee buttercream, a sprinkling of chopped walnuts and a dusting of cocoa really is the perfect afternoon treat.
+What a delightful recipe I have to share with you today.
+This delicious gluten free date and walnut traybake topped with lightly whipped coffee buttercream, a sprinkle of chopped walnuts and finished with a dusting of cocoa, really is the perfect afternoon treat.
 It’s also another really simple recipe to pop together and smells AMAZING whilst it’s baking!
-And may just be my current favourite bake!
+And may just be my current favourite bake.

 The date and walnut loaf recipe I’ve used for this traybake, originated from the blog, Baking with Granny.
 I did originally make it as a loaf style as the recipe recommended, but then decided to make it into a traybake instead.
 I also adjusted a couple of ingredients to achieve the ultimate gluten free bake.
 Baking with granny is a great site and has plenty more recipes on there, that could be easily adapted to be made gluten free.
 Do check it out!

-Ok, now time for me to crack on and share this gorgeous traybake recipe with you.
+Ok, now time for me to crack on and share this gorgeous recipe with you.

 For the cake